 Is there an extra fee for a contact lens examination?

-Fitting fees are charged for the services related to the provision of contact lenses and vary based on case complexity and type of materials fitted.
+Fitting fees are charged for the services related to the provision of contact lenses and vary based on case complexity and modality of lenses fitted.

 What are progressive lenses?

-Progressive lenses are no-line multifocal eyeglass lenses that look exactly the same as single vision lenses.
+Progressive lenses are no-line multi-focal eyeglass lenses that look exactly the same as single vision lenses.
 In other words, progressive lenses will help you see clearly at all distances without those annoying (and age-defining) “bifocal lines” that are visible in regular bifocals and trifocals.
-Progressive lenses, also called multifocal lenses, progressive addition lenses, varifocal lenses, progressive power lenses, graduated prescription lenses, or progressive spectacle lenses are corrective lenses used in eyeglasses to correct presbyopia (loss of near focus with age) and other accommodation disorders.
+Progressive lenses, also called multi-focal lenses, progressive addition lenses, variable focal lenses, progressive power lenses, or graduated prescription lenses are corrective lenses used in eyeglasses to correct presbyopia (loss of near focus with age) and other accommodation disorders.

 Should I wear my contact lenses to the eye exam?

-It is best to wear your glasses to the exam and bring contact lenses in your case.
+It is best to wear your eyeglasses to your exam and bring contact lenses in their case.

 How long does it take to get my lenses once they are ordered?

 This varies depending on your prescription and lens type.
-Most jobs are done within 4 to 7 days.
-Some cases are done in 1 day, but generally never take more than 14 business days in the most complex cases.
+Most lenses are completed within 4 to 10 days.
+Some cases can be turned around in 1 day, but generally never take more than 14 business days even in more complex cases.